 The Stirling Award was originally established in 1968 by Rebecca and Gene Stirling.
 Winners of this prestigious award recognizing the best published work in psychological anthropology become members of the selection committee for a three-year rotation.

 Unpublished manuscripts, dissertations, and web publications are not eligible.
 Edited volumes are not eligible for the book prize, but individual chapters may be submitted for the article prize.
 There are separate rules for nomination of books and articles; please consult the relevant rules below.

-Stirling Prize in 2017 for Best Published Article
+2021 Stirling Award Competition for the Best Published Article in Psychological Anthropology

 All award and selection committees abide by the SPA’s Conflict of Interest Statement and Recusal Policy.

 |2020||Sarah WIllen, PhD, Fighting for Dignity: Migrant Lives at Israel's Margins, University of Pennsylvania Press, 2019.|

 |2019||Nicholas Long, PhD, for his article published in Ethos (2018, Volume 46), “Suggestions of Power: Searching for Efficacy in Indonesia’s Hypnosis Boom.”|

 |2018||Naomi Leite, Unorthodox Kin: Portuguese Marranos and the Global Search for Belonging, UC Press, 2017.|